ISO 13485 Certification for Medical Devices

 The ISO 13485 Certification Process

-Certification typically follows these steps:
+Certification typically follows a structured path.

 1. Gap Assessment